tensorflow/transform/get_started.md

 One difference from the previous example is the label column manually specifies the mapping from the string to an index.
 So `'>50'` is mapped to `0` and `'<=50K'` is mapped to `1` because it's useful to know which index in the trained model corresponds to which label.
-The `convert_label` function is not applied directly to its arguments because `tf.Transform` needs to know about the `Table` defined in `convert_label`.
-That is, `convert_label` is not a pure function but does table initialization.
-For these functions, use `tft.apply_function` to wrap the function application.

 The `raw_data` variable represents a `PCollection` that contains data in the same format as the list `raw_data` (from the previous example), using the same